defiantnerd/defiantnerd/README.md

 - 👋 Hi, I’m @defiantnerd
 - 👀 I’m interested in c++, embedded, audio, UI
-- 🌱 I’m currently learning advanced template programming in c++
+- 🌱 I’m currently diving deep into CLAP (CLever Audio Plugin) and bring it forward
 - 💞️ I’m looking to collaborate on UI and audio projects
 - 📫 Reach me best by email ("tim@{0}.com","defiantnerd")